 Healthcare professionals have a critical contribution to make in the delivery and success of the program by increasing understanding and participation.

-Healthcare providers and the health support workforce will play a central role in the National Lung Cancer Screening Program by assessing participant eligibility, referring eligible participants, and supporting participants through the screening and assessment pathway.
+Healthcare providers and the health support workforce play a central role in the National Lung Cancer Screening Program by assessing participant eligibility, referring eligible participants and supporting participants through the screening and assessment pathway.

-You can access the resources on the Australian Department of Health Disability and Ageing website.
+To support healthcare professionals to deliver the program, education and resources are available on the Department of Health, Disability and Ageing website.